 The Ministry of Transport and Communications has drawn up an action programme for the promotion of accessibility in the information society, covering the years 2011-2015.
-The Ministry is involved in preparing a Disability Policy Programme and is engaged in EU cooperation.
+The Ministry is also involved, for example, in preparing the Disability Policy Programme and is engaged in EU cooperation.

 Accessibility refers to the measures and devices which guarantee

 citizens the opportunity to work, study, pursue a hobby and